[Rasch] Rasch and Factor Analysis questions

 I guess my questions come down to:

-What information can Rasch / IRT provide beyond estimates of the ability of
+What information can Rasch / IRT provide beyond estimates of the ability of the items?

 Is factor analysis appropriate in this situation?